Skip to main content

 • Effective Management: Have the right team managing your social media accounts.
 They should respond to customers in a way that reflects your brand values.

-While what is popular today could be considered cringe tomorrow, short-form videos like TikToks and Instagram Reels are what’s hot right now.
-The good news is hat these platforms make it easy to capture videos, edit them and add effects such as music.
+Although what is popular today could be considered cringe tomorrow, short-form videos like TikToks and Instagram Reels are what’s hot right now.
+The good news is these platforms make it easy to capture videos, edit them and add effects such as music.

 If retailers are interested in integrating short-form videos into their social media marketing strategy, Harbeck recommends setting a goal of posting one video a week.
-Once posting once a week becomes a part of a normal workflow, retailers can start creating more videos, she said.
+Then, when posting once a week becomes part of a normal workflow, retailers can start creating more videos, she said.

 Another venue to explore is influencers.
 This kind of campaign allows an influencer to engage with a brand's audience by posting to the company's account, or hosting contests or giveaways in collaboration with the brand to increase engagement and visibility.